More server power costs money – but is a good investment. We show you what you need to consider in order to create optimal WordPress conditions.

 When it comes to server performance, the more you pay, the more performance you get.
 Therefore, the most important question is which WordPress requirements are really necessary for you.

 This question arises regardless of whether you are already running your website or are setting up WordPress from scratch.
-However, if your WordPress instance is already online, it makes sense to optimize your website first.
+However, if your WordPress instance is already online, it makes sense to optimise the website first.
 This is free of charge (albeit time-consuming).
 Only then should you think about additional performance investments.

-However, without choosing the right hosting plan, the performance of your server can quickly fizzle out.
+Without choosing the right hosting tariff, however, the performance of your server can quickly fizzle out.
 Because if you have to share the hardware with dozens or hundreds of other customers, the WordPress requirements will be poorly met.
 In another article, we will therefore look at the most important hosting performance factors.

 "*" indicates required fields